|About The Artichoke Press

-Artichoke Editions, published by The Artichoke Press, are handcrafted by Jonathan L. Clark at his studio in Mountain View, California, using techniques including letterpress, sheet-fed photogravure, etching, lithography, original photographs, and archival digital printing.
-Since 1975 our publications have been collected by leading libraries, museums, and bibliophiles throughout the world.
+The Artichoke Press was founded in 1975 by printer/photographer Jonathan L. Clark in Mountain View, California.
+Artichoke Editions are handcrafted in Clark's studio using techniques including letterpress, sheet-fed photogravure, etching, lithography, original photographs, and digital printing.
+Artichoke Press productions are collected by leading libraries, museums, and bibliophiles throughout the world (see Collections page).

-Clark is the 2012 recipient of the Oscar Lewis Award for outstanding contributions in the field of Book Arts from the Book Club of California.
-He has received two USIA travel grants to Poland and Spain; a fellowship from the Arts Council Silicon Valley; the JGS Foundation Book Award; the Western Books Award of Merit; and Photo-eye’s Best Photography Book Design of the Year Award.
+Jonathan Clark was the 2012 recipient of the Oscar Lewis Award for outstanding contributions to the Book Arts from the Book Club of California.
+He received two USIA travel grants to Poland and Spain; a fellowship from the Arts Council Silicon Valley; the JGS Foundation Book Award; the Western Books Award of Merit; and Photo-eye’s Best Photography Book Design of the Year Award.

-Solo shows of Clark’s photographs have been held in Japan, Spain, and Eastern Europe, as well as the United States.
+Solo shows of Clark’s photographic work have been held in Japan, Spain, and Eastern Europe, as well as the United States.
 A show organized by the US Information Service travelled to museums throughout Poland.
-His books and prints have been included in scores of group exhibitions including: J. Paul Getty Museum, Los Angeles; Legion of Honor Museum, San Francisco; Stephen Daiter Gallery, Chicago; Stanford University Library; Center for Photographic Art, Carmel; Photo Gallery International, Tokyo; Scott Nichols Gallery, San Francisco; San Francisco Center for the Book; George Krevsky Gallery, San Francisco; Gallery 291, San Francisco; and others.
+His books and prints have been included in exhibitions at: J. Paul Getty Museum, Los Angeles; Legion of Honor Museum, San Francisco; Photo Gallery International, Tokyo; San Francisco Museum of Art; Stephen Daiter Gallery, Chicago; Stanford University Library; De Saisset Museum; Triton Museum; Center for Photographic Art, Carmel; San Francisco Center for the Book; John Bolles Gallery, Scott Nichols Gallery, George Krevsky Gallery, and Gallery 291, San Francisco; and others.

-His publications include: Carmine (Artichoke Editions, 2011); Ottawa, Illinois 1967 (Nazraeli Press, 2008); Prospects of Florence (a photogravure album with text); Cut-Paper (with Frederick Sommer; 2006); as well as articles and photographs in various books and journals.
-He is co-editor of The Hedgehog, an international arts review published in San Francisco.
+His publications include: Ottawa, Illinois 1967 (Nazraeli Press/JGS); Carmine (Artichoke Editions); Prospects of Florence (photogravure album); Cut-Paper with Frederick Sommer (Artichoke Editions); as well as articles and photographs in books and journals.
+He is co-editor of The Hedgehog international arts review published in San Francisco.

 Clark was born in Ottawa, Illinois, and has spent most of his life in California.
 He began taking photographs at the age of 14, studied with George A. Tice at the Aspen School of Contemporary Art, and enjoyed long creative friendships with Wynn Bullock and Frederick Sommer.
 He holds a BA in Aesthetic Studies from UC Santa Cruz and a MA in Humanities from CSU Dominguez Hills.